Financial

 Georgia Senior Property Tax Relief: Exemptions for 62+

-Many Georgia counties wipe out a senior homeowner's school taxes entirely, and school taxes are the biggest line on most tax bills.
+Georgia senior property tax relief comes down to one lever: many counties wipe out a senior homeowner's school taxes entirely, the biggest line on most tax bills.

 8 min read